 These are the JVMs that actually run Tasks on data Partitions.

 A Job is a sequence of Stages, triggered by an Action such as

-A Stage is a sequence of Tasks that can all be run together, without a shuffle.
+A Stage is a sequence of Tasks that can all be run together, in parallel, without a shuffle.

 For example: using

 .read to read a file from disk, then runnning

 .filter can all be done without a shuffle, so it can fit in a single stage.

 A Task is a single operation (